Covid 19 Delta: Events at Waitangi 2022 cancelled over Covid concerns - NZ Herald

-Events at Waitangi 2022 have been cancelled move as the trust responsible grows increasingly concerned about the risk of Covid-19.
+Events at Waitangi 2022 have been cancelled in an "unprecedented" move as the trust responsible grows increasingly concerned about the risk of Covid-19.

-Waitangi National Trust Chairman Pita Tipene said it was a decision was not taken lightly.
+Waitangi National Trust chairman Pita Tipene said it was a decision not taken lightly.

 "The first week in February is when the attention of the nation is focused on Waitangi and its significance in our national character, the week when we host tens of thousands of manuhiri from all over Aotearoa New Zealand.